 \end{itemize}

-\subsection{Maintain a strong focus on simplicity and power}
+\subsection{Maintain a Strong Focus on Simplicity and Power}

-The long view of this research contrasts with, for example, most research on deep learning in artificial neural networks where undoubted successes obscure several weaknesses in the framework (Appendix \ref{sp_distinctive_features_advantages_appendix}), suggesting that deep learning is likely to be a blind alley in any search for general human-level artificial intelligence.
+The long view of this research contrasts with, for example, most research on deep learning in artificial neural networks where undoubted successes obscure several weaknesses in the framework (\ref{sp_distinctive_features_advantages_appendix}), suggesting that deep learning is likely to be a blind alley in any search for general human-level artificial intelligence.

-For these kinds of reasons, we urge researchers working with the SP concepts to maintain a strong focus on maintaining a favourable combination of conceptual simplicity with descriptive or explanatory power, resisting the temptation to take short cuts or to introduce ideas that do not integrate well with the SP framework.
-That said, we believe the following kinds of development, which are not mutually exclusive, would be reasonable:
+For these kinds of reasons, researchers working with the SP concepts are encouraged to maintain a strong focus on maintaining a favourable combination of conceptual simplicity with descriptive or explanatory power, resisting the temptation to take short cuts or to introduce ideas that do not integrate well with the SP framework.
+That said, the following kinds of development, which are not mutually exclusive, appear to be reasonable:

 \begin{itemize}